 The Special Air Service or the SAS is a special forces unit of the British Army founded in 1941.
 All other special forces units from around the world are based on the SAS.
 During WW2, it was created as a commando unit to deceive axis forces behind enemy lines.
 After the war, the SAS has participated in various anti-terrorist operations.

 The SAS recruits only the strongest.
 The selection process is one of the toughest in any military all over the world.
-The SAS gained worldwide reputation and fame after its televised rescue of hostages held in the Iranian embassy 1980.
+The SAS gained worldwide reputation and fame after their televised rescue of hostages being held in the Iranian embassy 1980.
 The motto of the SAS unit is, “Who Dares Wins.”